Written by J. David Smith Published on 23 February 2017

 The algorithm uses non-deterministic sampling, so there

-is room for some error after all the big contributors have been found.
+is room for some error after all the big contributors have been found. and every feasible language would have to get in the same

 ballpark in terms of memory usage and performance.